-General Rubric for Evaluating Portfolios Submitted for the Comprehensive Examination August 2022
+General Rubric for Evaluating Portfolios Submitted for the Comprehensive Examination

-The portfolio should be submitted electronically and in "hard copy" to the Division Head by August 15 of each year.
-Note: Portfolios that are incomplete, do not follow APA style guidelines, or that are poorly written will not be reviewed.
+The portfolio should be submitted electronically to the program chair by August 15 of each year.
+Portfolios that are incomplete, do not follow APA style guidelines, or that are poorly written will not be reviewed.